simon387/notes/espanol.md

 + duda -> question
 + cualquier -> any
 + callate -> taci!
++ madrugar -> to wake up early in the morning

 ## cosas muy importantes!
 + nunca hablar de ...